Confined Space Safety | TECH EHS

 Explosions and Fires

-The presence of flammable dust, liquids, gases, and vapours inside the enclosed space can increase the risk of fire and explosions.
-Any hot work or items that can spark when used in a restricted location also increases the risk.
+Flammable dust, liquids, gases, and vapors inside a confined space increase the risk of fire and explosions.
+Any hot work or items that can spark when used in a restricted location also increase the risk.

 Recall how the first item on our list was an oxygen shortage.
 Of course, too much oxygen is hazardous as well.
 Oxygen levels that are too high raise the possibility of fire and explosion.